rust-embedded/discovery/src/04-meet-your-hardware/terminology.md

    away into just a few structs or traits with some functions on them you can use to send data around etc. We are going to use the [nRF52-hal] or the [nRF51-hal] respectively.
-3. The Board Support Crate (BSP), its job is to abstract a whole board (such as the micro:bit) away at once.
+3. The Board Support Crate (historically called Board Support Package, or BSP), its job is to abstract a whole board (such as the micro:bit) away at once.
 That means it has to provide abstractions to use both the microcontroller as well als the sensors, LEDs etc. that might be present on the board.
-Quite often (especially with custom made boards) you will just be working with a HAL for the chip and build the drivers for the sensors either yourself or search for them on crates.io, luckily for us though the micro:bit does actually have a [BSP] so we are going to use that on top of our HAL as well.
+Quite often (especially with custom made boards) you will just be working with a HAL for the chip and build the drivers for the sensors either yourself or search for them on crates.io.
+Luckily for us though, the micro:bit does actually have a [BSP] so we are going to use that on top of our HAL as well.